celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 ### Keystores

-Currently, the service retrieving keys from Azure Key Vault (AKV), Google Secret Manager and AWS Secrets Manager.
+Currently, the service supports Azure Key Vault (AKV), Google Secret Manager and AWS Secrets Manager.
-You must specify the type, and then the keystore configs for that type.
+You must specify the type, and then the keystore configs for that type as follows.

 - `KEYSTORE_TYPE` - `AzureKeyVault`, `GoogleSecretManager` or `AWSSecretManager`

+In addition, you must name your keys in your keystore according to the pattern `<keyName>-<keyVersion>` where

+- `keyName` is configurable via the env variables `PHONE_NUMBER_PRIVACY_KEY_NAME_BASE` and `DOMAINS_KEY_NAME_BASE` which default to `phoneNumberPrivacy` and `domains` respectively.
+- `keyVersion` is an integer corresponding to the iteration of the given key share.
+The variables `PHONE_NUMBER_PRIVACY_LATEST_KEY_VERSION` and `DOMAINS_LATEST_KEY_VERSION` should specify the latest version of the appropriate key share.
+This version will be fetched when the signer starts up.

+For example, the first iteration of the key share used for phone number privacy should be stored as `phoneNumberPrivacy-1` and the second iteration (after resharing) should be stored as `phoneNumberPrivacy-2` unless you specify a `PHONE_NUMBER_PRIVACY_KEY_NAME_BASE` env variable, in which case `phoneNumberPrivacy` should be replaced with that value.
+The version numbers and `-` delimeter are mandatory and not configurable.

 #### Azure Key Vault